NaturalHiggsMass/GenericStudy/README.md

 4 - Internship report IN FRENCH (Rapport_L3_Bourgade-Manon.pdf) :
 Almost all the work I've done during my intership

-5 - First mass scans with 2016 datas
+5 - First mass scans with 2016 datas :
+Made for 3 pT(H) intervals (85-125 GeV, 125-200 GeV, 200-350 GeV).
+At the end, "bkg_0_xxxx" means that we multiplied the background of 2016 by 0-xxxx to simulate the scan we could have with the real background.